 There’s culture to discover too.
 Walk along the main street, one up from the river and you can’t fail to miss the Japanese Covered Bridge.
 A symbol of the town, this wooden structure once connected the old Chinese quarter to Hoi An.
 Built in 1593 by the Japanese community, it houses a shrine to the Tao god, Bac De.
 Free to cross but if you stop to take photos you could be asked for a small admission fee.

-Phuc Kien Assembly Hall is the grandest and largest of four assembly halls in the town and home to elaborate carvings, shrines, Chinese dragons.
-Conical incense burners are suspended from the ceiling – yellow tags dangle from the centre inscribed with prayers and wishes – a prayer lasts as long as the cone smoulders.
+Phuc Kien Assembly Hall is the grandest of four assembly halls in the town and home to elaborate carvings, shrines, Chinese dragons.
+Conical incense burners are suspended from the ceiling.
+Yellow tags dangle from the centre inscribed with prayers and wishes.
+A prayer lasts as long as the cone smoulders.
 It’s very fragrant inside.
 Enter the building through an ornate gateway from Tran Phu Street.

 The Vietnamese make offerings to their deceased ancestors and there are many shrines around town in shops, on pavements and this one which I spotted in a tree.

 Vietnamese food is delectable with zingy, tantalising flavours drawn from fresh, locally grown herbs; lemon grass, Vietnamese mint, coriander and Thai basil.
-Choose from subtly spiced stir-fries with rice or noodles, the freshest of fish, delicate soups and steamed vegetable rolls – all delicious.
-Don’t worry that your tailor-made clothes won’t fit you when you get home – Vietnamese cuisine is incredibly light and healthy.
+Choose from subtly spiced stir-fries with rice or noodles, fresh fish, delicate soups and steamed vegetable rolls – all delicious.
+Don’t worry that your tailor-made clothes won’t fit you when you get home because Vietnamese cuisine is incredibly light and healthy.

-For our Hoi An hotel we stayed at The Palm Garden Resort and Spa in a gorgeous beach bungalow overlooking the sea.
+Our Hoi An hotel was The Palm Garden Resort and Spa in a gorgeous beach bungalow overlooking the sea.